Surgical Case Library

 Although palmar and finger varicosities are quite frequent in elderly people, they are rarely reported in the literature.

-Femoral Hernia-Prevascular .
+Prevascular Femoral Hernia .

 Prevascular femoral hernia is an uncommon femoral hernia variant, reported to represent 16% of all femoral hernias.
 The described case highlights an unusual presentation with the hernia sac split by the inferior epigastric vessels, which is rarely documented.

-Esophageal perforation secondary to thoracic aortic rupture is rare.
-Endovascular treatment is generally consi...
+<p><strong><u>Esophageal perforation secondary to thoracic aorta rupture is rare. </u></strong>Endovascular tr...

 Esophageal perforation secondary to thoracic aortic rupture and TEVAR is a rare but serious complication that can be fatal without early detection and intervention.